about Yachtsnet online yacht brokerage

 The Yachtsnet web page for your boat will have a brief summary of the characteristics of your boat.
 This will be written by Yachtsnet staff.
 In the unlikely event that you disagree with these comments, we will work with you to agree amendments.
 Yachtsnet comments, however, will never aim to mislead purchasers.
 They will be an honest description of the boat.
 Ultimately, Yachtsnet will refuse to list a boat rather than to list with misleading comments.

-Yachtsnet also lists boats for sale on brokerage on other yacht advertising websites to increase the exposure, and we also have a Facebook page on which we announce new boats for sale.
+Yachtsnet also lists boats for sale on brokerage on other yacht advertising websites to increase the exposure, and we also make videos and place them on Youtube.

 An e-mail, or a colour printed copy of your yacht's details, will be sent to all prospective buyers currently on our purchaser database, or to anyone who subsequently contacts us asking for a yacht of her type.